TrinityBridge Select Fixed Income Fund

 Find funds that have policies that set out their position on ethical or 'personal values' based issues.
 Strategies vary.
 See fund information for further detail.

-Companies are excluded if they are involved in any aspect of the production chain for tobacco products, including cigarettes, vaping, e-cigarettes, chewing tobacco and cigars.
+Companies are excluded if they make more than 5% of their revenue from the manufacture, sale or distribution of tobacco products including cigarettes, vaping, e-cigarettes, chewing tobacco and cigars.

 Civilian firearms production exclusion